koskath/arete2/course_content/ML/md_files/Lecture15/lecture_15_slide_42_handling-ml-experiments.md

 # Slide 42 of Lecture 15 contains information about the Handling ML experiments.

-• Who created the model at what time?
-• Which hyperparameters were used?
-• What feature transformations have been applied?
-• Which dataset was the model derived from?
-• Which dataset was used for computing the evaluation data?
+Handling machine learning experiments requires meticulous tracking of provenance: documenting who created the model and when, which hyperparameters and feature transformations were applied, and which datasets were used both for training and for evaluation.
+This recordkeeping ensures that results remain reproducible and that any discrepancies can be traced back to their source.*** End Patch}$